NoelleDL/CV/README.md

 **Providence Health & Services - St. Peter Hospital** (April 2014 - April 2016)
 Mission Integration Program Coordinator
+* Planned, organized, and led Mission Integration initiatives for approximately 3,500 employees at over 30 locations in the southwest Washington Region;
+* Facilitated training to newly hired staff with regard to Mission and Core Values in bi-monthly New Employee Orientation.

 **US Army’s 160th Special Operations Aviation Regiment** (July 2009 - July 2010)
 Family Readiness Group Leader
+* Identified and represented the needs of a diverse group of over 90 families to the chain of command including establishing and maintaining a communication network and engaging stakeholders via education programs.

 **Population Services International** (September 2007 - May 2008)<br>
 Communications Specialist

 **The Heritage Foundation** (September 2006 - August 2007)<br>
 Web Assistant

 ## Interests
 - Downhill mountain biking